Maximal Inequalities and Some Applications: Martingales

 The key observation in the argument is that

-is a (backwards) martingale.
+is a martingale with backwards directed index set.
 Such martingales are automatically uniformly integrable, and so the limit $M_{-n}\to M_{-\infty}$ exists a.s.\ and in $L^1$.
 In order to identify the limit as $M_{-\infty} = \Ee X_1$, one uses either Kolmogorov's zero-one law (in the iid case) or the Hewitt--Savage zero-one law (in the exchangeable case).

 There is also the usual converse: \textit{If a sequence of iid random variables is such that $\lim_{n\to\infty}\frac 1n(X_1+\dots+X_n)$ exists a.s., then $\Ee\left[|X_1|\right]<\infty$.}